Autoparallel/site/content/longform/holy_trinity/algebra_as_computation.md

 title = "algebra as computation" date = "2024-04-13"
 template = "blog.html"
-description = "Every journey begins with reflection.
-We'll speedrun the wonderful history of cryptography and then focus on the applications of cryptography in the modern world."
+description = "It's good to start with an example, and one I am quite fond of is the construction of Clifford algebras.
+These are miraculously ubiquitous objects whether you are in physics, computer science, or mathematics.
+They generalize  the complex numbers and quaternions, matrices and exterior algebras, lie algebras and spinors, and more.
+We get lovely geometry and a beautiful set of computationally efficient rules!
+Let's do this from a categorical perspective."
 [taxonomies]
 tags = ["math", "algebra", "category theory"]
 +++
 ---

-**Warning:** This blurb started out as a dive into Clifford algebras and I ended up nerd sniping myself into writing this from a far more categorical perspective -- hopefully it illuminates *why* we define structures in the way we do from a perspective of computation!
+**Warning:** This blog started as a blurb and I ended up nerd sniping myself into writing this from a far more categorical perspective -- hopefully it illuminates *why* we define structures in the way we do from a perspective of computation!

 ---

+## motivation for Clifford algebra
 Have you ever thought to yourself: "I wish I could multiply vectors together?"
 I can assure you that nearly every one of my students tried this in some way when they first learned about vectors.
 The ideas of dot products and cross products and how they differ in dimension 2 and 3 really seemed to confuse them.